jeffjaehoyang/new-jeffyang.io/src/data/blog/practical_application_of_redis_cache/index.md

 In order to handle the caching logic, I created an API endpoint that acts as a wrapper to the actual API endpoint that provides the market data.
 I did this using a Node.js Express application - let us see how to set up Redis within a basic and simple Express application.
 Since this post is not meant to be an Express tutorial, I'll assume that you already have an Express app up and running, or that you'd be able to set it up yourself (it should be rather simple).

 We first need to install Redis client that will help us interact with the Redis service that is being run in the background.
-Because our backend is being built in Node.js, we will need to do the following:
+Because our backend is being built in Node.js, we will need to do the following within the Express project directory:

 ```bash
 $ npm install redis